gutscdav000/fun_with_datastructures/README.md

   This project is an image classfier that uses the MNIST dataset of handwritten digits to train itself to classify handwritten numeric values.
 It employes a K-nearest neighbor algorithm where the majority classification of the K most similar images are used to select the image's value.
 This particular algorithm uses euclidean distance of the raw pixel intensities for differentiating images and it uses a heap for efficiency.

 - ## palatte similarity
+  This project uses a hashmap to compare the RGB pixel colors in an image to that of another.
+This is done at various levels of quantization that can be modified by the sliding bar provided by the GUI anywhere from 8 bits per RGB channel all the way down to one.
+Additionally when you click and hold your cursor on a particular pixel on the screen it will highlight all of the other matching pixels on both images using the xray effect.
+The hash table itself has been implemented to be self-adjusting to move the previously fetched list item to the head of the list for each array index within the table, and it uses chaining as the collision resolution strategy.

 - ## permutations